ramon2000-texas/UTA-MCC-CYBER-PT-11-2020-U-C/Week 10 - Crypto/Homework/readme.md

 - You will need to **submit a screenshot** as proof that the ransomware has been decrypted.

+- NOTE: Question 6 is a bonus since we didn't cover it directly in class.
+Your command will start with `steghide extract -sf <picture>`

 Good luck and act fast as the Nakatomi Patients are counting on you!